Skip to content

 • Iterates over all enabled agents and their targets from your agentsync.toml.

-• For each target it reports:
+• For each target it reports additive machine-readable fields such as:

 • exists: Whether the destination path exists